-Cumulative trauma (CT) injury claims are crucial for workers who have been
+Cumulative trauma injury workers' compensation claims are crucial for

-hurt at work over time, not within a single instance or accident.
-Oftentimes,
+employees who have been hurt at work overtime, not within a single instance

 exposed to toxic substances for many years, or who completed the same action again and again, ultimately

-Despite all the necessary benefits CT injury claims provide honest, hard-working
+Despite all the necessary benefits cumulative trauma injury claims provide

-Clearly, the weakening of CT injury claims and their benefits should not
+Clearly, the weakening of cumulative trauma injury claims and their benefits

 will hurt workers who need financial support more than ever.
 Yet beyond that